Rainjacked/CosmicCalibre/README.md

   - Checkout this branch by typing `git checkout master`.
 2. Documentation branch
   - Contains the game proposals, code documentation, diagrams, and API.
-  - Checkout this branch by typing: `git checkout docs`
+  - Checkout this branch by typing: `git checkout docs`.

 # Team Assignments